Isaac1989/sparkify-Redshift-ETL/README.md

 ## PROBLEM STATEMENT
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 As their data engineer, I am tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 ## APPROACH TO SOLUTION
-The problem was solved by doing the following:
+I solved the problem by doing the following:
 1. Designing two tables `stage_events` and `stage_songs`on Amazon Redshift  meant for loading data from AWS S3 bucket that houses the raw json files
 2. Next, dimension tables `users`, `song`, `artist`, and `times` were designed and created together with the fact table `songplay`.
 These five tables were used to define a star Schema.
 The choice of star schema is predominantly selected because it involves fewer joins which is great for data analytics.
 Because it involves few join, it is also fast to query.
 3. Finally, I designed and implemented an ETL process to extract the data from the AWS S3 bucket.
 The data was subsequently transformed before being loaded into the AWS redshift.